 - Stir in cooked quinoa, corn and roasted butternut squash.
 Stir to combine.

 - Pour over vinaigrette and stir to incorporate.
 You can add optional add-ins if you like.
-Enjoy!
+Serve and enjoy!

 - Add all ingredients to a small jar, cover and shake to combine.
 Pour over salad and stir in.